okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-sso-overview/index.md

 Ali performs the following tasks:

-* Finds the Acme app in the OIN catalog.
+* Finds the Acme app in the OIN catalog
   Since Acme is in the OIN, Ali knows that he can trust Acme to be securely incorporated into their existing Okta-managed SSO with minimal integration effort required.
 * Adds the Acme app integration from the Okta Admin Console
 * Follows the instructions provided by Acme to configure the app integration
 * Configures the Okta authentication policy and the group of Initech employees who will have access to the Acme app